gadmm/RFCs/rfcs/interop.md

 ## Challenge 3: synchronisation

-Thanks to the rule 2. and the decision of never giving back address space to the OS, the virtual space table is monotonous: entries start with value Unknown and may become Reserved or Tainted at some point, and then no longer change.
+Thanks to the rule 2. and the decision of never giving back address space to the OS, the address space map is monotonous: entries start with value Unknown and may become Reserved or Tainted at some point, and then no longer change.